 Morningside in the south of Edinburgh is a great area for families with children.
 The area boasts good schools and James Gillespie’s High School is actually ranked as one of the top three state secondary schools in Edinburgh.

-Colinton – a suburb of Edinburgh 3-4miles southwest of the city centre is another popular family spot.
+Colinton – a suburb of Edinburgh 3-4 miles southwest of the city center, is another popular family spot.
 It has good schools and lots of green places.
-With an overall average property price of £436,850, it’s not a cheap place, but you can find bigger properties for lower prices than in Edinburg centre.
+With an overall average property price of £436,850, it’s not a cheap place, but you can find bigger properties for lower prices than in Edinburg center.

 Final thoughts on living in Edinburgh

-Edinburgh is without a doubt a great place to live: it has all the things you would expect from a city while being compact and walkable.
-All the amenities are here, events are world-class, the entertainment is plentiful, pubs and restaurants are beyond comparison.
+Edinburgh is, without a doubt, a great place to live: it has all the things you would expect from a city while being compact and walkable.
+All the amenities are here, events are world-class, the entertainment is plentiful, and pubs and restaurants are beyond comparison.

 The slight downside is its costly nature.
 The weather and an occasional absence of summer should also be noted.

 Take time to train your ear to understand the vernacular and learn some local slang phrases, and your life in Edinburgh will be “pure dead brilliant” (very good).

 - Living In London: Is It Worth The Cost?